DandyCodes/zeal/README.md

     })
 ```

-The JSON method can be passed an optional HTTP status code (200 OK is sent by default)
+The **JSON** method can be passed an optional HTTP status code (200 OK is sent by default)

----
+## Params

 Params can be query or path params

+Struct fields must begin with a capital letter

 Struct representing URL params can be defined in-line